Aditya-Codes-247/Data-Analysis/README.md

 ### 4. Creating Visualizations
 - Created various visualizations, including bar charts, line charts, pie charts, and maps, to represent the data.

-### 5. Adding Interactivity
-- Added slicers to filter data by different dimensions such as time, category, and region.
-- Implemented drill-throughs for detailed analysis on specific data points.
-- Utilized bookmarks for interactive storytelling.

 ## Key Insights